Becoming Aware

 It is not a diagnosis.

-It is not an invitation to analyse others.
+It is not about analysing others.

-It is an evolving journey.
+It is an ongoing journey.

 Read slowly.